 The structure is over-rigid, but basic concepts can be stated simply.
 Total abandonment of the discipline of formulating actions into causes of action has led to a decay of legal methodology and this has blurred basic principles.
 English law can solve difficult problems, but may not be able to give a straight answer to a straight question.

 The flexibility of the common law system can be found in the way that equity was able to fashion the trust and this enables one to secure proprietary protection of things would simply not be regarded as things in, especially, Germany.
 If mortgage lending is funded by borrowing against mortgage securities, the German way is to lend money over fixed terms and to create a very rigid market for borrowers.
-A English bank can bundle together some partly paid mortgages and treat them as an asset against which borrowing can be secured.
+An English bank can bundle together some partly paid mortgages and treat them as an asset against which borrowing can be secured.
 German property law is too rigid to be moulded to practical needs.

 Flexibility in England is a counterpoint of a failure to pin down the basics.
 Since English law does not define what it is to own a thing, it is easy to modify the concept of ownership or to generate intermediate tenures.
 We can glide easily from things in action to things not in action and hence to recognise the ownership of a bitcoin.